The phases of a project life cycle

 - Communication: What kind of communication channels will be used?
 What kind of meetings or status reports should your team expect?

-- Tools: What tools will be used to complete the project, and how will they be used?
+- Tools: Which tools will be used to complete the project, and how will they be used?

 - Next steps: What are the immediate action items that need to be completed?